Interested in starting a staffing company?

 A staffing entrepreneur is likely to be a “people person” who has a real passion for helping businesses and employees find win-win solutions.
 You may especially enjoy different aspects of your operations such as recruiting and training or you may be good at sales and signing up new customers.
 You are likely a good leader who can motivate employees to do their best work.
 The road to success will be easier if you are a person who can juggle many tasks and stay focused.

-Will you specialize in a certain industry?
+Will your staffing agency specialize in a certain industry?

 Your experience in the staffing industry — along with research into your local and regional labor markets and employers – can help you decide what kind of staffing agency you want to open.
 Many staffing agencies are generalists, serving a variety of industries.
 Others become experts in one field.
 Depending on your local economy, your own strengths, and your personal and professional networks, you may want to specialize.